-If you work in another jurisdiction under a reciprocity agreement, contributions made by an employer to another pension fund may be transferred to the Pension Trust Fund to provide hours of covered employment credit in Pension Plan No. 2.
+If you work in another jurisdiction under a reciprocity agreement, contributions made on your behalf by an employer to another pension fund may be transferred to the Pension Trust Fund to provide hours of covered employment credit in this Pension Plan.
 Similarly, contributions to the Pension Trust Fund may be transferred, in certain circumstances, to another pension fund to provide coverage under that pension fund.

-- If contributions for your work are transferred from another pension fund to the Pension Trust Fund, the work counts toward your covered employment, based upon the contribution rate of the other pension fund. - If contributions for a period of your work are transferred from the Pension Trust Fund to another pension fund, that work does not count as covered employment under Pension Plan No. 2.
+- If contributions for your work are transferred from another pension fund to the Pension Trust Fund, the work counts toward your covered employment, based upon the contribution rate of the other pension fund. - If contributions for a period of your work are transferred from the Pension Trust Fund to another pension fund, that work does not count as covered employment under the Plan.